24 Hour Clock Converter

 24-hour clock – where is it used?

-The 24-hour time clock system is the most used in the world and is the international standard notation of time.
+The 24-hour time clock system is the most used in the world, especially in Europe and is the international standard notation of time.
 (ISO 8601).

-The United States, Great Britain, Ireland, Canada, Australia or New Zealand the 12-hour AM/PM format is still more commonly used.
-In these countries, the 24-hour format is called 'Military time'.
+In the United States, Great Britain, Ireland, Canada, Australia, and New Zealand, the 12-hour AM/PM format is still more commonly used.
+In these countries, the 24-hour format is sometimes referred to as 'Military time'.

 Should "AM" be "ante meridiem" or "ante meridian" (likewise for PM)?

-The official (according to an American, Australian and British dictionary I checked), and most common spelling for AM is "ante meridiem" which is a Latin phrase.
-I recommend that spelling!
+The official (according to an American, Australian, and British dictionary) and most common spelling for AM is "ante meridiem," a Latin phrase.

 But people sometimes use the phrase "ante meridian" (a "meridian" in this case refers to an imaginary line in the sky when the sun is at its highest point).

-The 24-hour time format is usually used in transportation, medical and military industries to avoid confusion.
-Additionally, the 24-hour clock is also called railway/railroad time, military time and continental time.
+The 24-hour time format is usually used in transportation, medical, and military industries to avoid confusion.
+The 24-hour clock is also called railway/railroad time, military time, and continental time.